 How to Hear God

-A few months later, I encountered Jesus and discovered that these people’s faces were shining because they had been spending time with Jesus, hearing God speak.
-Like Moses, when he came down from the mountain after hearing God speak to him, their faces were radiant.
+A few months later, I encountered Jesus and realised that these people’s faces were shining because they had been spending time with Jesus, hearing God speak.
+Like Moses, when he came down from the mountain after hearing God speak to him, their faces were ‘radiant’ (Exodus 34:29,35).

 Jesus said that ‘people do not live on bread alone, but on every word that comes from the mouth of God’ (Matthew 4:4).
 Just as we need physical food, so we also need spiritual food.
 Spiritual food comes from hearing the words of God.